Warfactory-Offical/Warfactory-2/README.md

 ## Building

+**Don't forget to add CurseForge api key to environment variables** `export CFAPIKEY=yourkey`.
-To build you will need python3.
+To build you will need python3 (dependencies will be resolved in runtime).
 Run `./build/main.py`

 ## Credits